mattxwang/world.ac/PLAN.md

 <h1>Plan for Features in the Future</h1>
-Listed items are in relative order of importance.
-Bottom of the list are quick fixes.
+Listed items are in relative order of importance/urgency.
+That being said, there are some quick fixes that can be done at any time.

 <h2>Account System</h2>
 <h3><a href = "http://world.ac/test/account.php">account.php</a></h3>